-People living with HIV and children are at increased risk of progressing from latent to active TB
+People in LMICs are at increased risk of progressing from latent to active TB

 Latent TB infection is the reservoir of the TB epidemic.
-Worldwide, an estimated 1.7 billion people are infected.
+Worldwide, an estimated 1.7 billion people are infected, most living in low- and middle-income countries.

-The IMPAACT4TB project will provide access to three-month-long preventive therapy known as 3HP for people living with HIV, and for children under five years old.
-The project seeks to establish 3HP as an affordable, quality-assured, less-toxic therapy suitable for wide introduction in countries most affected by TB.
+The IMPAACT4TB project will expand access to short-course TB preventative treatment (TPT), (a three-month long regimen known as 3HP and more recently a one-month long regimen known as 1HP), for people living with HIV, children under five years old, pregnant women and household contacts of TB patients.
+The project seeks to establish 1HP and 3HP as affordable, quality-assured, less-toxic therapies suitable for wide introduction in countries most affected by TB.

 “TB infection is the reservoir from which active TB cases develop, which in turn fuels ongoing TB transmission.
 Scaling up new, safer, shorter TB preventive therapy regimens is essential to contain the reservoir of TB infection and to accelerate progress to ending the TB epidemic.”